Curriculum Vision, Aims and Principles: The Berwick Way

 - To imbue every student with a belief in the transformational power of knowledge for them personally, regardless of background, starting point or future goals.

 - To give students the cultural capital and critical literacy to participate successfully in, and to shape, society in the future.

 - To give every young person a sound social, moral and cultural foundation through our values of Friendship, Learning and Respect.

 We will implement our curriculum vision and aims using the following principles:

 We believe that knowledge is empowering and can be transformational for our young people, in education and in life.
-Our knowledge-rich curriculum reflects our conviction that every student has the right to access challenging subject content, regardless of background or starting point.
-The design of our curriculum is based in the science of learning; in every subject, learning is sequenced to allow students to acquire knowledge incrementally, and to revisit content regularly to make sure that knowledge sticks.
+Our knowledge-rich curriculum reflects our conviction that every student has the right to access engaging and challenging subject content, regardless of background or starting point.
 We give students a strong foundation of knowledge to help them thrive in their chosen pathway and increase their cultural capital.
+The design of our curriculum has its basis in the science of learning; in every subject, learning is sequenced to allow students to acquire knowledge incrementally, and to revisit content regularly to make sure that knowledge sticks.
+We plan learning so that students have frequent opportunities to apply knowledge in different contexts, developing depth of understanding and independence.
 We recognise that this curriculum, and our responsibility to our students, extends beyond the classroom and each subject provides opportunities for enrichment and extension.

 Reading and Disciplinary Literacy